 - 3-5 Tbsp pesto of your choice

 - Transfer your pizza dough to a lightly floured surface.
 Roll out dough into rectangular shape.
 Spread pesto evenly on top of the dough.
-Roll up the dough from the long side, form a snail, tuck under the beginning and the end.
+Roll up the dough from the long side, forming a snail, tuck under the beginning and the end.

 - Place into the oven and bake 25 - 30 minutes.